-When working in Detail view, you can move to the next image by using the arrow keys on your keyboard.
+When working in Photo view, you can move to the next image by using the arrow keys on your keyboard, and you can add author, keyword, description and other information via the Metadata and Keyword List panes.

 FILMSTRIP VIEW

 Filmstrip view is similar to Detail view, but displays a strip of photos from the current folder (or album).
 You can easily move to another photo by using the right and left arrow keys, or by scrolling and clicking with your mouse.